132nd Armored Brigade "Ariete": Missions

-In 1998 the brigade's headquarters, Command and Tactical Support Battalion, and Logistic Battalion were deployed for a tour of duty in Sarajevo (Bosnia and Herzegovina), under the provision of the SFOR mandate for Operation Constant Forge.
-Later the brigade deployed three times to Kosovo (1999–2000, 2001, 2002) in Operation Joint Guardian, and later in Operation Consistent Effort, attached to NATO's Kosovo Force.
+In 1998, the brigade's headquarters, Command and Tactical Support Battalion, and Logistic Battalion were deployed for a tour of duty in Sarajevo (Bosnia and Herzegovina) under the provision of the SFOR mandate for Operation Constant Forge.
+Later, the brigade deployed three times to Kosovo (1999–2000, 2001, 2002) in Operation Joint Guardian and later in Operation Consistent Effort, attached to NATO's Kosovo Force.

 In 2001, the first enlisted women joined the ranks of the brigade.
-These were later followed by female NCOs and Officers.
+Female NCOs and officers later followed these.

-In 2002, elements from 10th Engineer Regiment, and in 2004 the 132nd Artillery Regiment, were deployed to Afghanistan.
-A significant part of the brigade was twice deployed to Iraq - first in early 2004 and a second time from late 2005 to early 2006.
-The latest overseas commitments were two deployments to Lebanon from early October 2007 to Spring 2008, then again in early summer to late Fall 2009.
-Small contribution of personnel (staff officers and NCOs) have been and are being provided to nearly all overseas commitments of the Italian Army, from the Balkans, to Multinational HQs all around the world, including OMLT mentors supporting and advising the Afghan National Army in its struggle against insurgents.
+In 2002, elements from the 10th Engineer Regiment and 2004, the 132nd Artillery Regiment were deployed to Afghanistan.
+A significant part of the brigade was deployed to Iraq twice - first in early 2004 and second from late 2005 to early 2006.
+The latest overseas commitments were two deployments to Lebanon from early October 2007 to Spring 2008, then again in early summer to late fall 2009.
+Minor contributions of personnel (staff officers and NCOs) have been made.
+They are being provided to nearly all overseas commitments of the Italian Army, from the Balkans to Multinational HQs worldwide, including OMLT mentors supporting and advising the Afghan National Army in its struggle against insurgents.

-Current organization
+Organization

 The 132nd Armored Brigade "Ariete" together (the Bersaglieri Brigade "Garibaldi" form the heavy component of the Italian Army.
 The brigade is part of the Division "Vittorio Veneto" based in Florence.
 During the 2013 reform the brigade transferred the 4th Tank Regiment to the Bersaglieri Brigade "Garibaldi" and received the Regiment "Lancieri di Novara" (5th) from the Cavalry Brigade "Pozzuolo del Friuli".
 The brigade headquarter is based in Pordenone and as of 4 October 2022 the brigade consists of the following units: